singram11/packing-app/README.md

 -   Cloundinary
     <br>

-You will also need (included via CDN):
+You will also need (included via CDN in app.html):

 -   React
 -   ReactRouter